-Matt D. Smith is the owner and Design Director at Studio Mds, a small independent design studio in Athens, GA.
-He created the Float Label Pattern for digital form input fields, which is now a design standard in Google's Material Design Guidelines.
-His latest project is AIUX, teaching rapid UX design with Adobe Illustrator.
+Matt D. Smith is the owner and Design Director at Studio MDS, a small independent design studio in Athens, GA.
+He created the Float Label Pattern for digital input fields, the Contrast app for checking WCAG 2.0 color contrast ratios, and Flowkit for creating user flows inside your favorite design tool.
+He's currently working on an intensive interface design course called Shift Nudge.

-He's a proud father of four and has led creative work for agencies and brands in the US and Singapore including NBC, AT&T, Sprint, Home Depot, Lowe's, Dwell, Razorfish, Sapient and more.
-He tweets about design and such under the handle @mds on Twitter.
+He's a proud father of four and tweets about design and such under the handle @mds on Twitter.

 You can check out his work here.